The continuous-time limit of quasi score-driven volatility models: Approximating correlated volatility diffusions with QSD models

-It can be observed that the QAML estimation is inconsistent, confirming the result of \cite{wang2002asymptotic}.
+It can be observed that the QAML estimates of $\theta$ are inconsistent, confirming the findings of \cite{wang2002asymptotic}.
+Similarly, the simulation results in \cite{hafner2017weak} and \cite{buccheri2021continuous} also demonstrate significant overestimation of $\theta$.
+In fact, we recover $\theta$ through the relation $\theta = (1 - \beta_h)/h$.
+However, we observe that as $h$ decreases, the estimates of $\beta_h$ do not sufficiently approach 1, resulting in an inflated ratio.
 But except for $\theta$, the other parameters are close to the true values under any fixed frequency, and the standard deviation is even smaller at low frequency (large $s$).
 We need to pay special attention to the correlation coefficient $\rho$, which is closely related to the parameters $(\varrho,v)$ of two skew t-distributions.
 It can be seen that the estimation of skewness parameter $\varrho_1>0.5$, and $\varrho_2<0.5$, which exactly describes a negative correlation, i.e., the leverage effect.
 Additionally, as the frequency decreases, $\varrho_1$ increases, while the degrees of freedom $v_1$ decreases.
 It implies that as the likelihood of discrete-time observations of the stochastic volatility \eqref{DGP} becomes more non-normal and asymmetric with time aggregation, the QSD-ST model captures the dynamics better through robust left-skewed and fat-tailed estimates.
 As the frequency increases, the estimated degrees of freedom gradually increase, because over short time periods, asset returns can be considered as a It\^o integral of constant volatility, following a normal distribution.
 It is important to note, however, that unlike the GARCH model, the score driving the volatility comes from an asymmetric distribution, even if its tail resembles that of a normal distribution.
 This is the key to generating negative correlation.

 For the other models, their estimated values of $v$ (t-GARCH, Beta-t, Beta-st, QSD-T) and $\varrho$ (Beta-st) follow a consistent trend as $s$ increases, with $v$ decreasing and $\varrho$ increasing.
 This again verifies the conclusion that asset returns aggregate over time, showing fat-tails and left-skewness.
 Notably, the QSD-ST model's filter achieves the lowest RMSE across all frequencies, especially at higher frequencies.
 This is because as the frequency increases, the QSD-ST model gradually approximates a correlated volatility diffusion, while the other models do not.
 This further explains empirical findings of \cite{blasques2023quasi} from another perspective: why the QSD-ST model outperforms the SD model when estimating and filtering empirical data with leverage effects.